DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 <a name="view1" href="/view1">View One</a>
 ```

 You may notice that the hyphenation (`my-`) is missing.
-This is being added programmatically, so we'll need to remove that as well.
+It's being added programmatically and we'll need to remove it soon.
 First, change the anchor links inside the `<iron-selector>` element to match our renamed views for `home-quotes` and `secret-quotes`:

 ```html
 ...